Board of Directors

 Where does the membership money go?

-Membership funds pay for maintaining windsocks in the greater Woodrat area, annual holiday gifts to every landowner whose field we use as an LZ, grading and improving the launch slope, maintaining the parking areas, maintaining the toilet on launch, installing cattle guards on the road, purchasing grass seed for the main LZ, etc. RVHPA spends thousand of dollars a year to maintain the Woodrat launches and the related LZs in the Applegate Valley.
+Membership funds pay for maintaining windsocks in the greater Woodrat area, annual holiday gifts to every landowner whose field we use as an LZ, grading and improving the launch slope, maintaining the parking areas, maintaining the toilet on launch, installing cattle guards on the road, purchasing grass seed for the main LZ, etc. RVHPA spends thousands of dollars a year to maintain the Woodrat launches and the related LZs in the Applegate Valley.
 Any excess funds are invested towards our goal of purchasing a bailout landing zone.

 How the Membership Requirement Works